 Improvements in functionality and quality

-Exco Engineering improved the quality of their tools and printed long lasting die inserts that have lasted for more than 150,000 cycles.
+Exco Engineering improved the quality of their tools and printed long-lasting die inserts that have lasted for more than 150,000 cycles.

 As 3D printing technologies continue to develop and improve, the use of AM for tooling continues to increase.
 Additive Manufacturing for tooling increases companies’ ability to innovate, customize their products and quickly re-iterate for faster product development cycles, and it is likely to impact supply chains and products even more in the future.

 AM for tooling provides great opportunities for lead time and cost reduction, particularly in cases of low volume-high complex parts, when redesigning can improve the component’s functionality, and in cases with significant potential of weight reduction.
-Companies who aim to optimize their supply chain and increase the productivity of their manufacturing processes should identify these opportunities and use the advantages of Additive Manufacturing for tooling.
+Companies who aim to optimize their supply chain and increase the productivity of their manufacturing processes should identify these opportunities and use the advantages of AM for tooling.

 Identify opportunities for cost, lead time and weight reduction with CASTOR

-CASTOR's easy-to-customize software recommendation, helps engineers to unlock the full benefits industrial 3D printing and helps them focus on the right parts that can make a difference.
+CASTOR's easy-to-customize software recommendation, helps engineers to unlock the full benefits of industrial 3D printing and helps them focus on the right parts that can make a difference.